 That’s how the local charity had gotten involved, and its leaders hoped a column in the local newspaper would raise enough to get at least one pair of shoes.

 Paige’s story had done more than that.
-It and her photos of Darius and his cut-out shoes had gone viral online, shared more than 1,000 times.
-Within a few days of the story, Paige got another call.
+The article — along with her photos of Darius and his cut-out shoes — had gone viral online, shared more than 1,000 times.
+Within a few days, Paige got another call.
 This one was from the agent of DeShawn Johnston.
 Yes, that DeShawn Johnston, star center for the Miami Suns.

 It turned out, the 6-foot-11 Johnston also wore a size 22 shoe, and wanted to donate some of his brand-name sneakers to Darius.